The Spencer Building at Corpus Christi College, Oxford

 Located south of the city centre, Corpus Christi is one of Oxford’s oldest and smallest colleges.
 Its library, which was founded in the 16th century, has a collection of 60,000 volumes, including original works by Galileo, Erasmus and the Venerable Bede.

-The Spencer Building, located within the College’s central site, will provide a range of carefully curated spaces with facilities designed to support world-leading research.
-The new building will include art archival and study spaces, as well as an additional 1,200m of shelving for manuscripts and early printed books.
-The building will create a new, three-storey, purpose-built home for the College’s special collections and archives, in an environmentally sustainable building, using the latest technologies including passive temperature and humidity controls.
+Internally, the building includes art archival and study spaces, as well as an additional 1,200m of shelving for manuscripts and early printed books.
+The building serves as a new, three-storey, purpose-built home for the College’s special collections and archives, in an environmentally sustainable building, using technologies including passive temperature and humidity controls.
+Reader desks make the most of the natural light and provide differing views out into the College gardens at first floor level and the neighbouring roofscape from the top floor, with a palette of materials such as oak and brass used throughout, in keeping with the rest of the College.

 Client Corpus Christi College